GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/multiple-query-execution/docs/modules/multiple-query-execution/en.md

-# “Responsible WordPress Public API” Bundle
+# “Multiple Query Execution” Bundle

 If you need to expose data via a public API in your WordPress site, while being able to sleep at night (knowing that your site is safe), then you need this bundle!